jenbrissman/POW-PaintOnWalls/readme.md

 pip3 install -r requirements.txt
 ```

 3. Create environmental variables to hold your API keys in a `secrets.sh` file.
-You'll need to create your own Twilio and Cloudinary API keys:
+You'll need to create your own Cloudinary API keys:
 ```
 export cloud_name="create your own cloudindary name/account"
 export cloud_api_key="once you do this they will provide you a key which you will put here"